كلوي بوردويك

 Photo by Diana Tyszko

-I am a researcher, writer, editor, and translator focused on the history of information and the politics of historical narrative in the Eastern Mediterranean.
-I hold a PhD in history and Middle Eastern studies from Harvard University and was a fellow at the Center for Arabic Study Abroad (CASA) in Cairo from 2012-13.
-From 2024-2025, I am a postdoctoral fellow in public humanities and new media at the Jackman Humanities Institute, University of Toronto.
+I am a Montreal-based researcher, writer, editor, and translator focused on the history of information and the politics of historical narrative in the Eastern Mediterranean.
+I hold a PhD in history and Middle Eastern studies from Harvard University (2022) and was a fellow at the Center for Arabic Study Abroad (CASA) in Cairo from 2012-13.
+From 2024-2025, I was a postdoctoral fellow in public humanities and new media at the Jackman Humanities Institute, University of Toronto.
 Together with Lydia Harrington, I also run the Boston Little Syria Project.
 I am especially interested in translation projects with a historical bent and creative ways of blending scholarship with fiction, performance, and public engagement.